andreipfeiffer/css-in-js/README.md

 <br />

 - ✅ __Styles/Component co-location__
-- 🟠 __Context-aware code completion__:  to get syntax highlighting & code completion an editor extension is required
+- 🟠 __Context-aware code completion__:  to get syntax highlighting & code completion, an editor extension is required
 - 🟠 __TypeScript support__:  `@types` can be additionaly installed, but the API is too minimal to require TS (the whole definition is 22 lines of simple code)
 - ❌ __No Atomic CSS__
 - ❌ __No Theming support__